 01 of 04

-What I like the most about this tagine is that it's all you need, there are no fancy bells and whistles.
-It is manufactured by All-Clad, a name you can trust, and brought to you by Emeril Lagasse.
+This well-made tagine is manufactured by All-Clad, a name you can trust, and brought to you by the world-famous chef Emeril Lagasse.
 This tagine comes with recipe cards to use with your new tagine.
-The base is also non-stick, a must have for easy clean up.
+The base is also non-stick, a must have for easy cleanup.

 02 of 04